 Summary of Me Imperturbe

-In the first stanza of this piece the speaker begins by stating that he has gone into nature and found himself.
+In the first stanza of this piece, the speaker begins by stating that he has gone into nature and found himself.
 It is his true, most “Me” self and he is determined to maintain it.
 He notes that this would not be possible if he was still in the world of his everyday life.
-After spending time in nature he able to shake off his “occupation” and “poverty.”
+After spending time in nature he was able to shake off his “occupation” and “poverty.”

-He continues on to describes a number of places he could go that would not change who he is.
+He continues on to describe a number of places he could go that would not change who he is.
 The speaker might also take on different, often challenging professions and still maintain his true self.
 He would be imperturbable.

 Analysis of Me Imperturbe

 Master of all, or mistress of all—aplomb in the midst

 of irrational things,